-There is yet another folklore in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore of Jón Árnason, which I am going to tell you about.
+There is yet another folklore in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason, which I am going to tell you about.
 It explains to us why a certain cave west of Dritvík got the name Draugahellir or the Ghost Cave:

 "There is a cave west of Dritvík in a location called Suðurbarði and Vesturbarði.
 The story goes that some men were in the vicinity of the cave (aboard a ship - RHR) and heard some noise coming from the cave, which sounded like verbosity, but the story goes that one or two of these men on the ship were from Helgafell (the same strong and hardy fishermen as in the folklore above - RHR).

 One of them was on good terms with the daughter of the farmer at Hólahólar called Narfi (others call him Jón).
 When they were in the vicinity of the cave they heard a strong man's voice saying a rime: